Background pattern

 • Redness of the skin

-Inform your doctor, pharmacist or nurse if you experience any of the side effects described above.
+Tell your doctor, pharmacist, or nurse if you experience any of the adverse effects described above.

-• Do not use this medication after the expiration date that appears on the blister pack after CAD.
+• Do not use this medicine after the expiration date that appears on the blister after CAD.
 The expiration date is the last day of the month indicated.

 • No special storage conditions are required.

-• Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the containers and medications that you no longer need.
-In this way, you will help protect the environment.
+• Medicines should not be thrown away through wastewater or household waste.
+Ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This will help protect the environment.

 Composition of Posaconazol Abdi